Universal equilibration dynamics of the Sachdev-Ye-Kitaev model: Dissipative ensemble dynamics

 The master equation as given by Eq.~\eqref{e:preMarkov} is still rather unwieldy, since it is not local in time.
 We thus perform a Markov approximation leading us to a Lindblad master equation in non-diagonal form \cite{BreuerPetruccioneTextBook} governed by a time-dependent Liouvillian superoperator

 with Hermitian dissipator

 in which we have defined

 Equations~\eqref{e:me}--\eqref{e:Fint} form the final evolution equations of this section.
 They are valid under a Bourret--Markov approximation for the generic Hamiltonians of Eq.~\eqref{e:Hgeneric} with disorder and/or noise contributions.
+We reiterate that these effective evolution equations do not require the presence of noise (see App.~\ref{app:MEapp}, fourth paragraph), and that the master equation is a result of averaging over an ensemble of disorder realizations.
 Whilst each individual disorder realization evolves unitarily, the ensemble evolves like an open system, with a dynamics that is approximately generated by the Liouvillian $\mathcal{L}(t)$.
 The coherent and dissipative processes that constitute $\mathcal{L}(t)$ can be read-off immediately from the system's Hamiltonian.
 The corresponding dissipation rates are entirely determined by the disorder statistics $F^{(\alpha)}_{l_\alpha,k_\alpha}(t,t')$ via Eq.~\eqref{e:Fint}.
 Similarly, while each realization preserves the purity of the initial state, the Hermitian jump operators of the master equation generate ensemble dynamics that are purity decreasing~\cite{Manzano20,Lidar_etal2006}, and thus drive the ensemble from a pure to a mixed state.
 In particular, for the SYK$_{4}$ model with large enough $N$, the ensemble equilibrates to the infinite-temperature state $\hat{\rho}_{\infty}$ given in Eq.~\eqref{e:infin_temp} \cite{Kraus08,Lidar_etal2006}.
 Note, however, that whilst the Hermitian jump operators of Eq.~\eqref{e:me}~and~\eqref{e:dissip} ensure that $\hat{\rho}_{\infty}$ is a steady state of the Liouvillian dynamics, for an arbitrary Hamiltonian as given by Eq.~\eqref{e:Hgeneric}, the steady-state of $\mathcal{L}(t)$ need not be unique in general \cite{Minganti18,Tindall19}.

 Besides clarifying the nature of the steady-state, the Liouvillian dynamics also reproduce the rapid, super-exponential equilibration of the QFI observed in the SYK$_4$ quench dynamics of Sec.~\ref{s:quench_protocol}: In the above equations, the case of static disorder is captured by a ``noise'' correlation that is constant in time, so that $ 2 f^{(\alpha)}_{l_\alpha, k_\alpha}(t) = 2t \eave{ \xi_{l_\alpha}^{(\alpha)} \xi_{k_\alpha}^{(\alpha)} } $.
 Thus, under the Bourret--Markov approximation the SYK$_4$ model (or indeed any SYK$_q$ model) is governed by dissipation rates that grow linearly in time.
 Consequently, one can factor the Liouvillian as $\mathcal{L}(t) = 2t \mathcal{D}$, which naturally yields the super-exponential time-evolution